Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Drug usage is very popular in Louisiana and is prevalent in every area of the state including Livingston Parish and Denham Springs.
 This usage of drugs can range anywhere from more recreational like smoking marijuana at a party to methamphetamine or fentanyl addiction by very long-time serious users with many criminal charges.
 Drug usage always starts with just possessing the drug which is a very serious offense in itself that carries strict punishments along with it.
 If you or someone you know has recently been charged with drug possession in the Livingston Parish area of Louisiana, we highly recommend you seek legal assistance immediately to help with your case.
-Carl Barkemeyer, criminal defense attorney has defended many drug possession cases over the years and can help you craft a case that can lead to a more positive outcome for yourself and your loved ones.
+The Barkemeyer Law Firm has defended many drug possession cases over the years and can help you craft a case that can lead to a more positive outcome for yourself and your loved ones.

 Usually, people just think of drug possession charges as having the physical drugs on your person.
 However, there are actually a few different types of drug possession spelled out in the Louisiana state laws that need to be understood before your defense case can start to be built.
 The first type is actual possession.
 Actual possession is when the defendant actually had the drugs on their person.
 One example is if the drugs are in your pocket or stuffed into your wallet.
 Officers may find these drugs on you when performing a search incident to arrest or even a pat down for weapons.
 Sometimes you may also present the drugs willingly to the officer if they ask whether you have drugs on you or not.